 - 1 clove garlic (finely minced)

-- 2 tbsp cider vinegar (or fresh lime juice)
+- 2 tablespoons cider vinegar (or fresh lime juice)

 Bring a large pot of water to boil.
 Fill a large bowl with water and ice, set aside.

-Peel the tomatoes: Make a small "x" shape at the bottom of each tomato.
+Peel the tomatoes by making a small "x" shape at the bottom of each tomato.
 Lower tomatoes one at a time into the boiling water (if you have a wire basket, you can use that, it will make removing the tomatoes easier).
 Let tomatoes sit in the boiling water for 1 minute.
 Depending on the size of your pot and ice water, you may have to work in small batches.